Garmelon/PFERD/CONFIG.md

    `yes`)
 - `report`: Whether PFERD should print a report of added, changed and deleted local files for all crawlers before exiting.
 (Default: `yes`)
+- `share_cookies`: Whether crawlers should share cookies where applicable.
+By default, crawlers are isolated and don't interact with each other.
+This includes their cookies.
+However, in situations where multiple crawlers crawl the same website using the same account, sharing cookies between crawlers can make sense.
+(Default: `yes`)

 ## The `crawl:*` sections